The day trading vs gambling comparison is often made by people who misunderstand the fundamental nature of the two activities.

 Even in high-skill games such as poker, the house takes a percentage of the buy-in money in exchange for hosting the event.
 Gamblers are at a perpetual disadvantage to the house.

 For traders, the only equivalent to a “house” might be the company that operates the exchange.
-Companies such as the New York Stock Exchange or NASDAQ make money by charging transaction and membership fees.
+The New York Stock Exchange or NASDAQ makes money by charging transaction and membership fees.
 However, they don’t make money when traders lose.
 They want more trades, not fewer, so, if anything, they’re incentivized to help traders win.

 While the best traders can lose up to 60% of their trades and still pay transaction fees and taxes on their profits, it’s nothing compared to gamblers’ losses.